hautonjt/data-pipeline/docs/pipeline.md

 ---

-# Learning about data pipelines
+# Background: Learning about data pipelines

 This session will be all about the components of data pipelines.
 Specifically, we will be using the following components for our pipeline today:
   - Extractor: Filebeat, Metricbeat, and Packetbeat